 7 SPI Interface

-The TMC2590 allows full control over all configuration parameters and mode bits through the SPI interface.
-In SPI mode, initialization is required prior to motor operation.
+The TMC262 allows full control over all configuration parameters and mode bits through the SPI interface.
+An initialization is required prior to motor operation.
 The SPI interface also allows reading back status values and bits.

 7.1 Bus Signals